elegantthemes/create-divi-extension/README.md

 *([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f))*

-Then open your WordPress site to see your extension.<br>
+Then open your WordPress site to see your extension.
 When you’re ready to deploy to production, create a minified bundle with `yarn build`.

 <p align='center'>
 <img src='./screencast.svg' width='750' alt='npx create-divi-extension my-extension'/>